richcannings/picocalc-wezterm/README.md

-# PicoCalc SSH Terminal
+# PicoCalc SSH Client

 A standalone SSH client and VT100/ANSI terminal emulator for the [Raspberry Pi Pico 2 W](https://www.raspberrypi.com/products/raspberry-pi-pico-2/) running on the [ClockworkPi PicoCalc](https://www.clockworkpi.com/picocalc).

 This project transforms your PicoCalc into a pocket-sized, WiFi-enabled terminal capable of connecting to remote servers via SSH.
-It is a fork of the [picocalc-wezterm](https://github.com/wez/picocalc-wezterm) project, and adds greater terminal character support and scrolling.
+It is a fork of the [picocalc-wezterm](https://github.com/wez/picocalc-wezterm) project, with improved terminal character support and scrolling.
+Thus, making the terminal experience more usable.

 <p align="center">
   <img src="img/picocalc-ssh-client-gemini.png" width="45%" />